robertvasek/perun/docs/degradation.rst

 You can register your new performance change checker as follows:

-    1. Run ``perun utils create check my_degradation_checker`` to generate a new modules in ``perun/check`` directory with the following structure.
+    1. Run ``perun utils create check my_degradation_checker`` to generate a new modules in ``perun.check.methods`` directory with the following structure.
 The command takes a predefined templates for new degradation checkers and creates ``my_degradation_checker.py`` according to the supplied command line arguments (see :ref:`cli-utils-ref` for more information about interface of ``perun utils create`` command)::